na-na-hi/renget/archive/iftod.md

 \>Well this is going to be fun to explain to the folks back home
 \>The researcher sidles up and nudges you
 \>"If you'd rather not be stuck in this half-step form, you could always go back in and finish your metamorphosis...in fact, I'm curious to know what would happen if a crossbreed was rebirthed.
 Would they become a full-blooded monster?
 I'd pay handsomely for your help in the study! ...for whatever worth money has to a monster..."
-\>...you get the impression that his interest is a little more perverse than professional
+\>...you get the impression that his interest is a little more perverse than professional%%

 \########################################

 >\>His [Smart Biologist] comment when you cap an Odogaron
 >He probably fugs the monsters for "research"

-\>capture Legiana
+%darkgreen%\>capture Legiana
 \>go to see the researcher
 \>everytime you approach him, he nervously holds his clipboard tight against his chest and tells you random meaningless stuff
 \>Notice he's slowly beginning to spill researcher beans over time, making remarks about how cute, or beautiful your capped monsters are